Leonardneff/calculator/README.md

-This is a calculator web app and also my homework for KISD application 2020.
+This is a calculator web app and also my homework for KISD application.